rearc-data/hospitals-hifld/product-description.md

 - Frequency: Weekly
 - Format: GeoJSON, CSV

 ## Contact/Support Information
 - If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc-data/hospitals-hifld/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
-Any contributions you make are greatly appreciated :heart:.
+Any contributions you make are greatly appreciated ♥.
 - If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have questions about the source data, please contact HIFLD@hq.dhs.gov.
 - If you have any other questions or feedback, send us an email at data@rearc.io.